Everyone has a different idea about what "healthy food" means.

 Coffee is one of the biggest suppliers of these compounds in the world, and it contains far more than any fruit or vegetable.

 Key Point: Coffee is a slightly-bitter (but delicious) drink that is extremely popular.
 It is potentially the healthiest drink in the world.

 People in Japan may well contest claims of coffee being the healthiest drink.

-In the Eastern part of the world, green tea still dominates, with consumption levels much higher than coffee.
+In the Eastern part of the world, tea still dominates, with consumption levels much higher than coffee.

 Green tea also has a wealth of evidence behind it, and the data clearly shows that it has some very positive impacts.

 Markedly, nearly every study looking at green tea and cardiovascular disease imply a decreased risk (33).